The Best Professionally Installed Home Security Systems in 2025

 - Limited selection of devices

-- Professional installation is at least $125
+- Professional installation starts at $125

 - Third-party installation technicians